 5. Leverage documentation

 - Implementing documentation makes your team more efficient as they spend less time searching for relevant work information.
-Well documented teams easily access important information without searching or reaching out to team members.
+Well documented teams can access important information without searching for too long or reaching out to one or more team members.

 - Teams become more effective through documentation because they have more information available when completing a task.
 They can also more easily access relevant activities or information from the past that can help improve the output.